yummydirtx/AnteaterFind/README.md

 # Change your directory to the base directory, if it isn't there already
 # Replace the path with the path to your zip containing the documents to index
 python start_index.py path/to/documents.zip

+# To run the indexer with simhash to eliminate similar documents use:
+python start_index.py path/to/documents.zip -s
 ```

 ### Search